Hot Chocolate Review – Chocolate Week Day Six

 Hot chocolate is one of life’s real pleasures.
 But did you know there’s more to a good mug of the stuff than bunging in a couple of spoons of drinking chocolate powder?
 Find out what we thought of some of the drinks out there in this hot chocolate review.

-All this blustery and quite frankly miserable weather we’ve been experiencing down here in the last few days means that warming comfort food is required.
+All this blustery and quite frankly miserable weather we’ve been experiencing down here in Cornwall over the last few days means that we are in need of warming comfort food.
 What could be more comforting than wrapping your hands around a mug of steaming hot chocolate in cheery defiance of the weather gods?

 Luckily I have both hot chocolate and some rather fine goat’s milk in plentiful supply.